vhscom/after-dark/README.md

 </figure>
 ```

-To use it create a file called `figure.html` in your site's shortcode directory, copy the contents above into the file and reference it from your content files like:
+To use it create a file called `figure.html` with the above contents in your `shortcodes` directory and use it like:

 ```
-{{< figure src="/images/amazon-affiliate-earnings.png" caption="Amazon Affiliate earnings over 1,694 sessions to Hack Cabin in early 2017" >}}
+{{< figure src="/gear/southeast-asia-carry-on-packing-list/" caption="Southeast Asia Carry-On Packing List: Digital Nomad Edition" >}}
 ```

 Reference the Hugo docs for [additional usage instructions](https://gohugo.io/extras/shortcodes#figure).